 Click [OK] and two pairs of points are shown below.
+The first point pair is for horizontal and vertical, and the second is for horizontal.

 Figure 4.51 Two pairs of points for calculation

 Click [Calculate] and the data is calculated with the result shown below.